vrslev/ikea-api-client/README.md

 # Features

 -   Authorization (as guest or as user)
--   Cart managing
+-   Manage Cart
--   Available Delivery Services checking
+-   Check available Delivery Services
--   Purchase History and specific Purchase Info getting
+-   Retrieve Purchases History and information about specific order
--   Item Info fetching
+-   Fetch Product information

 # Installation